junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "Watch," Cas orders Raphael.
 With a snap of his fingers, the side of the Cage turns transparent.

-Two archangels and two human figures crowd in there like caged animals at zoos.
+Two archangels and two slightly glowing lights in the vague shape of human figures crowd in there like caged animals at zoos.

 Cas turns to Dean, "I would have asked you to wait here too, Dean."